Learning the art of frothing milk is a skill baristas master over time thorugh dedicated attention and practice.

-Stretching the milk adds small air bubbles to the milk creating the desired foam for the drinks.
-The type of foam you want is known as micro-foam, which should be silky smooth with no visible bubbles.
-As you bring the wand to the surface of the milk to stretch it, a gentle ‘kissing’ noise is heard.
+Stretching the milk adds small air bubbles to the milk creating the desired amount of micro-foam, which should be silky smooth with no visible bubbles.
+To stretch the milk, you bring the wand to the surface of the milk so the tip is at surface level, making a kind of ‘kissing’ noise as it incorporates air into the milk.
 The stretching phase should be completed by the time the temperature reaches 40 degrees.

 Serving temperature for different milks:

 -Full cream and skim milk is served at 65 degrees.